Financial Aid Policies

 1. Pell Grant (teaching-credential-only programs)

-2. State grants (teaching-credential-only and master’s/teaching credential combo programs; includes Cal Grant A-TCP, Cal Grant B-TCP, B Subsistence, Chafee Grant, and Golden State Teach Grant)
+2. State grants (For select teaching programs only: Cal Grant A-TCP, Cal Grant B-TCP, B-Access, Chafee Grant, Golden State Teach Grant)

 3. TEACH Grant